xaratustrah/E143/README.md

 These scripts depend on the [IQTools]() library.
 So please follow the installation instructions [there](https://github.com/xaratustrah/iqtools#install--uninstall).

-Important note: please always refresh your local installation of the IQTools library, since I often make small changes.
+Important note: please always refresh your local installation of the *IQTools* library, since I often make small changes.
 You can do this by using:

-    git pull
+    git pull && python setup.py install --record files.txt

-and then go through the setup as mentioned above.
+as mentioned above in the installation link.

 ## e143_looper.py